centre-for-humanities-computing/chicago_corpus/data/corpus_description.md

 Hurst exponent of sentiment arcs, using Adaptive Filtering for detrending arcs.
 Details of the method are to be found in [this 2021 paper](https://doi.org/10.1093/llc/fqz092) and in a [blogpost](https://centre-for-humanities-computing.github.io/fabula-net/blog/intro).

+### HURST_SYUZHET
+Same as above, but using the Syuzhet package (custom dictionary) to extract valence scores from sentences

 ### APPENT

 Approximate Entropy of sentiment arcs calculated per 2 sentences.